Hthrace/Hthrace/README.md

 # Welcome to my GitHub profile, I'm Hailey 👋

-I'm an enthusiastic Fullstack Developer with an insatiable appetite for learning, and a deep passion for collaborating with like-minded individuals to craft innovative and extraordinary creations.
+I'm an enthusiastic software developer with an insatiable appetite for learning, and a deep passion for collaborating with like-minded individuals to craft innovative and extraordinary creations.

 - ⚡ [Portfolio](https://hthrace.github.io/Portfolio/)